 One of the issues of going from one release of CentOS to another was upgrading.
 There is no straight forward supported upgrade path from CentOS 5 to CentOS 6 and the documentation clearly states "Similar to the practice of the upstream vendor, there is no supported path to 'upgrade' an installation of a prior major CentOS release (presently CentOS 5 or CentOS 4) to a new major release.”.

 With the introduction of in-place upgrades, CentOS becomes a much easier to use operating system and the adoption rate of CentOS 7 should be much faster because of the easy upgrades.
-From now on, you should be able to upgrade to the new release of CentOS easily as documented at this page.
+From now on, you should be able to upgrade to the new release of CentOS easily.

 If you are a public cloud customer, you can simply login to your CloudConsole and create a new server from there, you'll see the “CentOS 7.0″ option available under server images.
 If you are a cloud server customer, you can simply order a new server from our website and your CentOS 7.0 server will be provisioned instantly and automatically after payment.